Alfred Gaselee: Boxer Uprising

 In the summer of 1900, when the Boxer Uprising in China was at its height, Gaselee was chosen to command the British element in the international expeditionary force, and on 3 July 1900 promoted to major-general.
 Gaselee was nominally put in charge of the Gaselee Expedition because the Eight-Nation Alliance refused to the allow the Japanese general Yamaguchi Motomi to lead it, even though he was the highest-ranking officer present.
 As a reward for his services, he was created Knight Grand Commander of the Order of the Indian Empire (GCIE) on 24 July 1901.

 Later career

 Gaselee was appointed to command the Lucknow district in Bengal in April 1901, but was granted an extended leave of office after his return home from China and did not take up the position until late 1902.
-He was promoted lieutenant-general on 30 June 1903 on appointment as Commander-in-Chief Bengal Command and to full general on 30 June 1906.
+He was promoted lieutenant-general on 30 June 1903 on appointment as General Sir George Luck's successor as Commander-in-Chief Bengal Command and to full general on 30 June 1906.
 He became General Officer Commanding-in-Chief of the Northern Army in India in 1907.
 He retired in November 1908 and, having been created a Knight Grand Cross of the Order of the Bath (GCB) on 25 June 1909, he died at his residence in Guildford on 29 March 1918.
 He was buried at Mount Cemetery.